 Needless to say, the ministry of intercession is not for the fainthearted.
 Only the most spiritually valiant among us can take up this mantle in prayer.
 Is there any wonder that intercessors—those willing to “stand in the gap” for others—are hard to find?

 You have the author's permission to print and freely distribute to others this entire manuscript or any portion thereof.
 If you would like to help us continue to offer complimentary resources, like Intercessory Prayer, you can make a tax-deductible donation to "Time For Truth Ministries."
-All contributions should be mailed to: Time For Truth, P. O. Box 811, Townsend, TN 37882.
+To contribute just click the DONATE NOW button below or mail your check or money order to: Time For Truth, P. O. Box 811, Townsend, TN 37882.

 Recommend our website to a friend